bsau3130/PowerShell-Universals/Dashboards/Upload-Dashboard/README.md

     Lists the uploaded files in UDCards and the user can download the files
     - uploadpage.ps1
     Shows UDModal that let you upload selected file
+    - Delpage.ps1
+    Shows UDModal where you can delete a file.

 # System Requirements
 Beside the System Requirements that are listed in the "main" README.md file you also need the following for this dashboard